 To get more exposure in visual searches, make sure that likes, shares and comments on social media posts all have SEO relevance.
 Similarly, images on social media can also increase the reach of a brand.
 Buzzsumo reports that Facebook posts with images get 2.3 times more user engagement than the ones without the images.

-Using rich visuals as an SEO strategy should be a major focus in increasing your brand presence and reach via content marketing in 2018.
+Using rich visuals as an SEO strategy should be a major focus in increasing your brand presence and reach via content marketing.

 6. User Experience